saltstack/salt-enhancement-proposals/0020-py-version-support.md

 The last motivating factor surrounds security and maintenance concerns.
 Continuing to support an End of Life Python version adds additional maintenance around testing and development for each version.
-Supporting these versions also puts users at a security risk, since no more security fixes will be submited and released with that Python version if the operating system does not choose to update it themselves.
+Supporting these versions also puts users at a security risk, since no more security fixes will be submitted and released with that Python version if the operating system does not choose to update it themselves.

 # Design